TeaStar/react-spring-boot-basic-app/README.md

 # react-spring-boot-basic-app

-Basic "Hello World" application using Spring Boot and React [create-react-app](https://github.com/facebookincubator/create-react-app).
+A very basic "Hello World" application using Spring Boot and React [create-react-app](https://github.com/facebookincubator/create-react-app).

+Spring Boot is acting as a simple web server for your frontend application.
+To create api calls Redux would need to be introduced along with Rest Controllers on the Spring side.

 ## Runnning the application:
 ``./mvnw spring-boot:run ``